syslog-ng/syslog-ng.github.io/_includes/doc/admin-guide/options/value-pairs.md

-The following example selects every available information about the log message, except for the date-related macros (R\_\* and S\_\*), selects the .SDATA.meta.sequenceId macro, and defines a new value-pair called MSGHDR that contains the program name and `PID` of the application that sent the log message.
+The following example selects every available information about the log message, except for the date-related macros (R\_\* and S\_\*), selects the ${.SDATA.meta.sequenceId} macro, and defines a new value-pair called `MSGHDR` that contains the program name and `PID` of the application that sent the log message.

 ```config